royalbhati/FireYourNeurons.github.io/README.md

 If you are an Machine Learning or Deep Learning Enthusiast you have been reading or hearing this term _One Hot Encoding_ a lot.
 So what exactly this thing is ?
-If you work with sci-kit learn then they have this One-Hot Encoder module whose documentations says [One-Hot Encoder_Encodes categorical integer features using a one-hot aka one-of-K scheme._](http://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.OneHotEncoder.html)
+If you work with sci-kit learn then they have this One-Hot Encoder module whose documentations says [sklearn.preprocessing.OneHotEncoder encodes categorical integer features using a one-hot aka one-of-K scheme.](http://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.OneHotEncoder.html)